ayago/weekend-exams/README.md

 ### Before trying out the solutions

+1. You have Java version 8 in your system
+2. There are test library required for this project.
+Download dependencies required by this project:

-On root directory, if using windows use cmd to execute:
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;On root directory, if using windows use cmd to execute:

-`gradlew.bat --refresh-dependencies`
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`gradlew.bat --refresh-dependencies`

-if using linux / mac use terminal to execute:
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;if using linux / mac use terminal to execute:

-`./gradlew --refresh-dependencies`
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`./gradlew --refresh-dependencies`

 ### Test 1: Swapper